 In the wild, Niger triggerfish form schools on the ocean drop-offs.
 There, they feed on zooplankton washed in on the ocean currents.
 You’ll also see them gnawing on sponges to trim those red teeth.
 They’re easy-going fish, coming in low on the triggerfish scale of aggression.
 That peaceful temperament is another of the reasons hobbyists love the species so much.

 There’s also the personality that comes with a Niger triggerfish.
 Hang around a tank with one of these blue/teal/purple fish long enough, and you’ll pick up on a soft “grunting” sound.
 The fish communicate via the noise, and it’s audible to human ears.
-Even if you don’t keep a school, you’ll probably hear a grumble or two coming from your aquarium.
+So even if you don’t keep a school, you’ll probably hear a grumble or two coming from your aquarium.

 Colorful, packed with personality, and a delight to have, does the Niger triggerfish even HAVE a downside?
 As a matter of fact, yes.
 Every fish is different, and you roll the dice when you bring one of these triggers home.
 As they age, the risk for aggression goes up.
 Some aquarists have ended up with a “rogue” Niger triggerfish wreaking havoc throughout the tank.
 (And, yes, it can happen out of the blue – sort of like those hunger strikes)